-The Bonds are offered when, as and if issued by the Commission and accepted by J.P.
-Morgan Securities LLC, acting on behalf of itself and as representative of the other underwriter named below (collectively, the "Underwriters"), subject to the opinion on certain legal matters relating to their issuance of Squire Patton Boggs (US) LLP, Bond Counsel.
+The Bonds are offered when, as and if issued by the Commission and accepted by Barclays Capital Inc., acting on behalf of itself and as representative of the other underwriters named below (collectively, the "Underwriters"), subject to the opinion on certain legal matters relating to their issuance of Squire Patton Boggs (US) LLP, Bond Counsel.
 Certain legal matters will be passed upon for the University by Peter M. Poulos, Esq., its General Counsel and Deputy Secretary, and by Thompson Hine LLP, its counsel, and for the Underwriters by their counsel, Forbes, Fields & Associates, Co., L.P.A.
-Raymond James Associates, Inc. is financial advisor to the University.
-It is expected that the Bonds will be available for delivery through DTC on or about March 27, 2019.
+Raymond James & Associates, Inc. is financial advisor to the University.
+It is expected that the Bonds and the Series 2019B Bonds will be available for delivery through DTC on or about December 17, 2019.

-J.P.
-MORGAN BARCLAYS
+BARCLAYS J.P.
+MORGAN